liutiantian233/CPP-Project/Wrong book/README.md

 - they are often used in conjunction with STL algorithms
 - they have a capture list
 - it is a function and can be invoked like a function
+- is commonly used as part of a generic algorithm

 **False**